Development and Approval of New or Revised Certificates, Degrees and Graduate Programs

 Degrees and Graduate Programs

-New graduate degrees must first be approved by the Graduate School, which includes the Vice Provost and Dean of the Graduate School and Graduate Council (after initial review by the Curriculum Committee).
+New graduate degrees must be reviewed by the Graduate School, which includes the Vice Provost and Dean of the Graduate School.
 A market analysis and a business plan are required.
 The Graduate School may assist with these, but the requirement is the responsibility of those making the proposal.

 Process for Approval of New Graduate Program

 1. Letter of Intent to Propose a New Graduate Degree

 The SUNY system first requires the submission of the Letter of Intent, which is a notification that is sent to SUNY campuses.
 The Graduate School will assist in preparing the letter, as well as submitting it to the SUNY system.
 Before embarking on the preparation of a letter, please discuss your ideas with the dean of your unit and the Dean of the Graduate School.

 Upon completion of a draft of the letter, please send an electronic copy to the Graduate School.